elves/elvish/website/ref/language.md

 ▶ <closure 0xc42004a480>
 ```

-Like in the left hand of assignments, if you prefix the last argument with `@`,
+Like in the left hand of assignments, if you prefix one of the arguments with
-it becomes a **rest argument**, and its value is a list containing all the
+`@`, it becomes a **rest argument**, and its value is a list containing all the
 remaining arguments:

 ```elvish-transcript